KShorya07/chat_bot/README.md

 ps2

-I have made a basic model in which i have taken fake image manually.
+I have made a basic model in which i have taken fake image manually  and also taken an image of a dog i which i have done the forward diffusion and reverse diffusion to genrate the original iamge back.